-To be used at the Meeting, proxies must be received by the transfer agent and registrar of the Corporation no later than 5:00 p.m.
-(Standard Eastern Time) on January 25, 2021 or 48 hours, excluding Saturdays and holidays, preceding the resumption of the Meeting after an adjournment (i) by mail at AST Trust Company (Canada), P.O.
-Box 721, Agincourt, Ontario, M1S 0A1; (ii) by facsimile machine at 416-368-2502 or by toll-free number in Canada and the United States 1-866-781-3111; (iii) by calling the toll-free number in Canada and the United States 1-888-489-7352; (iv) by casting your vote online to the following website: www.astvotemyproxy.com: (v) by scanning and sending it by email to proxyvote@astfinancial.com; or (vi) by scanning the QR code indicated on the proxy form with their smartphones.
+To be used at the Meeting, proxies must be received by the transfer agent and registrar of the Corporation no later than 5:00 p.m. (local time) on January 22, 2020 or 48 hours, excluding Saturdays and holidays, preceding the resumption of the Meeting after an adjournment (i) by mail at AST Trust Company (Canada), P.O.
+Box 721, Agincourt, Ontario, M1S 0A1; (ii) by facsimile machine at 416-368-2502 or by toll-free number in Canada and the United States 1-866-781-3111; (iii) by calling the toll-free number in Canada and the United States 1-866-781-3111; (iii) by calling the toll-free number in Canada and the United States 1-888-489-7352; (iv) by casting your vote online to the following website: www.astvotemyproxy.com; (v) by scanning and sending it by email to proxyvote@astfinancial.com; or (vi) by scanning the QR code indicated on the proxy form with their smartphones.

-If you are not a registered shareholder of the Corporation as those Shares are registered in the name of a securities broker, or of another intermediary or a clearing agency, but you are a beneficial owner, please follow the instructions contained in the Circular.
+If you are not a registered shareholder of the Corporation as those shares are registered in the name of a securities broker, or of another intermediary or a clearing agency, but you are a beneficial owner, please follow the instructions contained in the Circular.